Justin Boren

-Early life and high school
+Early life

 Boren is Jewish, and was born in Pickerington, Ohio.
 He was a freshman starter at Pickerington High School Central before transferring to Pickerington High School North the following year.
 As a high school sophomore, Boren played guard and was an honors student.
 During his high school years, his father was his harshest critic.
 As a junior, he was listed as a nose guard on defense and an offensive tackle.
 That season, he earned Division I Associated Press All-Ohio High School Football Team special mention.
 By the time he was a junior, he was being recruited by both Ohio State, the local school, and Michigan, where his father played.
 As a senior who bench pressed 450 lbs and squatted 660 lbs, he was regarded as Central Ohio's most sought after high school football recruit.
 As a result, he was selected to participate as one of 78 players in the 2006 U.S. Army All-American Bowl where he started at left offensive guard for the East team.
 He was also selected to the Associated Press first-team Division I All-Central District and All-Ohio high school football teams as an offensive lineman.
 After committing to Michigan, he enrolled in classes at the University of Michigan in January of what would have been the end of his senior year in high school along with roommate Carlos Brown.
 Of all the football prospects from the state of Ohio, Boren was the only one that Ohio State was not able to lure.